ethanjlopez/vgbl-lopezet-pp/README.md

 ## Installation
 - Download or clone both frontend and backend repositories
-- install dependecies
+- Install any dependecies
-- setup any necessary env variables for API / DB calls
+- Setup any necessary env variables for API / DB calls
-- run npm start
+- Run npm start